kmwright1/kmwright1.github.io/index.md

 ## About Me

 My name is Keanna Wright and I am a rising Junior Computer Engineering student at North Carolina Agricultural & Technical State University.
-I plan to graduate in 2020.
+I plan to graduate Spring semester 2022.
 A few organizations that I am a part of include Alpha Lambda Delta: National Society for first year success, Society of Women Engineers, and National Society of Black Engineers.

 I grew up in Hampton, Virginia and have always had a passion for Computer Science and Mathematics.
 Having two Engineers as parents has allowed me to see the importance of STEM education at a young age.
 I strive to one day have a career in the STEM field where I can be creative and make a positive impact on the world.